-EDF's Sergio Sánchez unveils Air Tracker for Rio de Janeiro at the U20 Mayors Summit in Rio de Janeiro on November 15, 2024.
+• EDF's Sergio Sanchez unveils Air Tracker for Rio de Janeiro at the U20 Mayors Summit in Rio de Janeiro on November 15, 2024.
+Photo by Alex Franco for Environmental Defense Fund.

-EDF’s Sergio Sánchez unveils Air Tracker for Rio de Janeiro at the Urban 20 (U20) Mayors Summit in Rio de Janeiro on November 15, 2024.
+EDF's Sergio Sanchez unveils Air Tracker for Rio de Janeiro at the U20 Mayors Summit in Rio de Janeiro on November 15, 2024.
+Photo by Alex Franco for Environmental Defense Fund.

 What’s new: At the Urban 20 Mayors (U20) Summit, Environmental Defense Fund announced the expansion of Air Tracker—its cutting-edge air quality monitoring tool—to Rio de Janeiro today.
 Air Tracker is an interactive, real-time mapping tool that uses trusted scientific models to track air pollution sources accurately.
 It combines air pollution and weather forecasting to reveal not only which pollutants are in the air but also where they originate.
 Learn more about Air Tracker in this short explainer video.